 Step 7.
 The Board of Directors makes final funding decisions at biannual meetings held in June and December.
 In the third week of either June or December, grant checks and award letters are issued and mailed out to those grantees that have been approved for funding.

 The Foundation invites proposals and makes grants biannually; once in the spring (June) and once in the fall (December) of the calendar year.
-Organizations are only eligible to apply for funding once a year; each organization is thus designated either a "spring grantee" or a "fall grantee."
 Additional information, including the dates of our upcoming grant cycle, can be found on the Grantee Resources page.